IBM/watson-nao-robot/README.md

   ![](doc/source/images/conversation_credantial_note_down.png)

-  * On the same page, on the left side now Click on `Manage` icon then on the right side click on `Launch tool` to launch the Conversation Workspaces.
+  * On the same page, on the left side now click on `Manage` icon then on the right side click on `Launch tool` to launch the Conversation Workspaces.

-## 3. Configure Watson Conversation Application
+## 3. Configure and Manage the Watson Conversation Application

 Launch the **Watson Conversation** tool.
 Use the **import** icon button on the right